DigitalNZ/supplejack/index.md

 Developed in Ruby on Rails, there are three core components of the Supplejack platform:

-* Manager (user interface for controlling activity)
+* [Manager](http://digitalnz.github.io/supplejack/start/supplejack-manager.html) (user interface for controlling activity)
-* Workers (for harvesting, enrichment, and link checking activity)
+* [Worker](http://digitalnz.github.io/supplejack/start/supplejack-worker.html) (for harvesting, enrichment, and link checking activity)
-* API (public API wrapper to search index and metadata repository)
+* [API](http://digitalnz.github.io/supplejack/start/supplejack-api.html) (public API wrapper to search index and metadata repository)

 Supplejack relies on integration with both a search index (default is Solr) and a metadata repository (default is MongoDB).